 You have a VDP; you need to feature it prominently on the organisation’s website so it is accessible to anyone who needs it.
 One way of doing so is creating a dedicated webpage, such as F-Secure.

 Another way is thanks to a simple tool that comes in handy, namely security.txt.
 You fill in the form, download the file and upload it to the business’s website.
-Your security.txt can contain contact details, or else the link to your ongoing Bug Bounty programme.
+Your security.txt can contain contact details, or else the link to your ongoing Bug Bounty program.
 Indeed, a Bug Bounty programme is a vulnerability disclosure policy with a monetary reward system.

 Whichever way you choose, you will want it to be known.
 Well, now, there is a plugin for that!
 Enter YesWeHack VDP Finder, the go-to Chrome and Firefox plugin .
 Whenever you browse the web, the plugin indicates whether a VDP exists.
 Because making it easy to report issues does not need to be much work!